Our seminars and customized trainings are now available in a live interactive online format.

 Design your own response continuum to ensure the consistency that students from trauma need … Receive valuable tools for helping teams respond with greater consistency for successful implementation of these effective, evidence-based practices

-- What Effective Trauma-Informed Classrooms Do Differently
+- Learn What Effective Trauma-Informed Classrooms Do Differently

-You will receive a detailed resource handbook, specifically designed for this seminar and filled with practical, classroom-proven Trauma-Informed strategies, ideas and approaches for helping students from grades PreK-12 who have experienced trauma
+You will receive a detailed digital resource handbook, specifically designed for this seminar and filled with practical, classroom-proven Trauma-Informed strategies, ideas and approaches for helping students from grades PreK-12 who have experienced trauma

 Outstanding Strategies You Can Use Immediately

 - Highly effective, classroom-proven Trauma-Informed strategies to help you make a difference in the lives of your students who have experienced trauma – whether you are working in-person or online

 - Discover common types of trauma experienced by children and adolescents, plus some surprising sources of trauma